For others who are struggling with disabilities and want to use photography as a path to healing, here is what I have learned:

 realization of self-identity.

-Work to overcome fear and self-doubt.
+• Work to overcome fear and self-doubt.
 Life is too

 short.

 I am a self-taught artist who began landscape and wildlife photography in my teens.
-After a successful 25-year career in medical research and education I suffered two brain abscesses (infection in the brain) one of which was dangerously deep and deemed inoperable.
+After a successful 25-year career in medical research and education I experienced two brain abscesses (infection in the brain) one of which was dangerously deep and deemed inoperable.
 Abscesses are uncommon and can cause stroke-like symptoms or, worse case, death.

 Initially, I lost the use of my left side of my